Local well-posedness of the higher-dimensional $b$-equation: Geometric interpretations of the b -equation and a Kelvin-Noether circulation theorem

 where $u:[0,T)\times\mathbb{R}^n\to\mathbb{R}^n$ is a time-dependent vector field.
 Define the bilinear form $B:H^\infty(\mathbb{R}^n,\mathbb{R}^n)\times H^\infty(\mathbb{R}^n,\mathbb{R}^n)\to H^\infty(\mathbb{R}^n,\mathbb{R}^n)$ as in the statement of the theorem.
 Then $B$ induces a unique right-invariant symmetric connection $\nabla$ given by \eqref{rightinvariantconnection}.
 Observe now that \eqref{eqn:bequationdimn} is of the form

 By Theorem \ref{connectionEA}, it corresponds to the Euler-Arnold equation of the right-invariant symmetric connection $\nabla$ on $\operatorname{Diff}_{H^\infty }(\mathbb{R}^n)$. \end{proof}

-\begin{remark} Bauer, Escher, and Kolev \cite{bauer2015local} proved that the connection in Theorem \ref{beqnconnection1} is the Levi-Civita connection when $b=2$ by showing that the EPDiff equation is a metric Euler-Arnold equation: it can be derived as an extremum of the energy functional \eqref{energy} with respect to the right-invariant metric induced by $A$; in this case $B$ is Arnold's bilinear form.
-For $b\neq2$, we have just shown in Theorem \ref{beqnconnection1} that the $b$-equation is a non-metric Euler-Arnold equation. \end{remark}
+\begin{remark} When $b=2$, the connection $\nabla$ defined in Theorem \ref{beqnconnection1} is the Levi-Civita connection; see e.g. \cite{bauer2015local} where EPDiff is derived as an extremum of the energy functional \eqref{energy} with respect to the right-invariant metric induced by a Fourier multiplier $A$.
+Moreover, in this case, $B$ is Arnold's bilinear form.
+For $b\neq2$, we have just shown in Theorem \ref{beqnconnection1} that the $b$-equation is a non-metric Euler-Arnold equation, and the connection is not Levi-Civita. \end{remark}